 74. How big is the diameter of a basketball hoop, in inches?

-And now when we already know that they are enjoying it, let’s drive their knowledge to some good trivia questions.
+And now when we already know that they are enjoying it, let’s drive their knowledge to some good and simple trivia questions.

 75. Which Dutch painter cut off a part of his ear?